 Dr. Bateman also emphasized the poor range of available treatments in her testimony, and it may be this ingrained understanding of the suffering present in the ME/CFS community, bought by years of almost daily interactions with them, that made the difference in how some of the committee members did or didn’t vote.

 The ME/CFS professionals were surely aware of the consequences of their votes.
 It’s unrealistic to think that after 20 years in the FDA pipeline that Hemispherx – a small drug company with little funding – would simply go out and do another study.
 If Hemispherx, after all, was unable to respond to an FDA demand three years ago to do a study, why would they be able to do one now?
-The most likely outcome of the no votes was the end the road for Ampligen and chronic fatigue syndrome, and that’s what makes Dr. Komaroff’s and Dr. Unger’s votes, in particular, so difficult to swallow.
+The most likely outcome of the no votes was the end of the road for Ampligen and chronic fatigue syndrome, and that’s what makes Dr. Komaroff’s and Dr. Unger’s votes, in particular, so difficult to swallow.

-To my assertion that her no vote was very likely a vote to kill Ampligen permanently for a community with no FDA approved drugs and no other drugs in sight, an FDA rep simply said that wasn’t any of her business.
+To my assertion that her no vote was very likely a vote to kill Ampligen permanently for a community with no FDA-approved drugs and no other drugs in sight, an FDA rep simply said that wasn’t any of her business.
 An FDA that has pledged to do what it can to bring needed drugs to underserved patients might want to put that kind of issue, though, into, their calculations.

 Hemispherx has to take responsibility as well.
 One had the feeling that the FDA investigators simply didn’t trust them.
-Surely this small company in its first ever trials, would, in retrospect, have done things differently.
+Surely this small company in its first-ever trials, would, in retrospect, have done things differently.
 They would have been more focused on dotting their i’s and crossing their T’s.
-The decision to halt a year long trial that would have provided much stronger data was probably a major error.
+The decision to halt a year-long trial that would have provided much stronger data was probably a major error.